Dark web

 • Corporate data leaks.
 Suffering a data breach is stressful enough, let alone finding out the company's data has been leaked on Telegram's private groups.
 Hackers may exploit the platform's focus on anonymity to share leaked credentials, business secrets, and sensitive customer data.

 • Employee involvement.
 Whether intentionally or by accident, employees can also be a business risk.
-And it’s not just speculation — bank employees have been caught trying to sell customer data on Telegram[5] before.
-Alongside insider threats, accidental employee errors (such as adding the wrong person to the wrong message group) can occur too.
+And it's not just speculation—bank employees have been caught trying to sell customer data on Telegram before.
+Alongside insider threats, accidental employee errors, such as adding the wrong person to the wrong message group,can occur, too.

 • Supply chain risks.
-If a company suffers a supply chain cyberattack, it’s highly likely that stolen data will appear on Telegram.
-The platform hosts an unknown number of hidden hacker channels keen on exposing or selling stolen data.
+If a company suffers a supply chain cyberattack, it's highly likely that stolen data will appear on Telegram.
+The platform hosts an unknown number of hidden hacker Telegram channels keen on exposing or selling stolen data.

 Real cases of corporate data leaks on Telegram